dddrrreee/cs340lx-25aut/labs/10-bluetooth/README.md

 As you can see, pins 30-33 actually have both UARTs, `uart0` on GPIO function ALT3 and `uart1` on ALT5.
 Before we send anything, we also need to turn on GPIO45 for at least 800ms to power up the Bluetooth module.

 **Warning: our original GPIO code ignores all calls with pin numbers higher than 31.
-Since we only need to set the pins' function, we have provided a fixed `gpio_set_function_ext` to do so.**
+We have provided a few fixed functions in `gpio-high.h`**

 Some important facts: